soffner/gizmo_carver/myreadme.txt

      Make sure to rename the molecular numdens file you want to use to numberdens_co.inp as RADMC expects LAMDA Leiden database naming

 11.)
 Run radmc3d to produce image.out using numberdens_co.inp takes 1.5 hrs, submit as a job)
-     Example script: radmc3d image npix 256 loadlambda fluxcons doppcatch inclline linelist nostar writepop sizepc 5.0 phi 0 incl 0 | tee output.txt
+     Example script: radmc3d image npix 256 loadlambda fluxcons doppcatch inclline linelist nostar writepop sizepc 10.0 phi 0 incl 0 | tee output.txt
-     Parameter values '256' and '5.0' should be the same as box_dim and box_size in the input file in step 8
+     Parameter values '256' and '10.0' should be the same as box_dim and (TWO*box_size) in the input file in step 8.
+NOTE the factor of two in box size since radmc needs the side length and not the length from the center.

 12.)
 Step 11 will produce an image.out file.
 Run radmc_moments.py (in gizmo_carver/default_files) on this file to produce txt files that store the mom0 information.
 This will write the 2D mom0 map as a txt file.
 12.a) To produce mock observations, you can convolve the synthetic map with a beam and place the observe at distance > 0.
 Can do this via radmc_moments_obsv.py (in gizmo_carver/default_files/)